On the Convergence of the ELBO to Entropy Sums: The Class of Considered Generative Models

-Consequently, there is no function $\beta(v)$ satisfying equation~(\ref{EqnCondEta}) in Part~B of the parameterization criterionn since $v\neq 1+v$ for all $x\in \RRR$.\\ {}$\square$\\ \ \\ {}The counter-example shows that the parameterization criterion is not necessarily fulfilled for a generative model.
+Consequently, there is no function $\beta(v)$ satisfying Eqn.~\ref{EqnCondEta} in Part~B of the parameterization criterion since $v\neq 1+v$ for all $v\in \RRR$. \end{example} The counter-example shows that the parameterization criterion is not necessarily fulfilled for a generative model.
 Other counter-examples would be simple FA (Example~\ref{ex:SFA}) for which one sigma is fixed (e.g.\ $\tilde{\sigma}_2$).
 Also generative models with the Poisson distribution would be counter-examples but for another reason: the Poisson distribution does not have a constant base measure (but see Sec.\,\ref{SecGenEF} for non-constant base measures).
 In general, however, one can observe the parameterization criterion to be satisfied for many (maybe most) conventional generative models.
-We will later (in Sec.\,\ref{SecExamples}) discuss concrete models in more detail.
+A series of concrete models and model classes is systematically addressed elsewhere \cite{LueckeWarnken2024} and using the results we here derive.
+The contribution also includes the convential general forms of SBNs and Factor Analysis.

-Our treatment in this and the following sections makes assumptions on prior and noise distributions and their interrelation.
-In this context, we finally note that we do not require the model's joint distribution to be in the exponential family (which would be a further restriction). \ \\
+Our general treatment of generative models in this and in the following sections makes assumptions on prior and noise distributions and their interrelation.
+In this context, let us note that we do {\em not} require the model's joint distribution to be of the exponential family (which would be a further restriction). \ \\